Mississippi Burning: Historical context

 On June 21, 1964, civil rights workers James Chaney, Andrew Goodman and Michael Schwerner were arrested in Philadelphia, Mississippi, by Deputy Sheriff Cecil Price, and taken to a Neshoba County jail.
-The three men had been working on the "Freedom Summer" campaign, attempting to organize a voter registry for African Americans.
+The three men worked on the "Freedom Summer" campaign, attempting to organize a voter registry for African Americans.
 Price charged Chaney with speeding and held the other two men for questioning.
 He released the three men on bail seven hours later and followed them out of town.
 After Chaney, Goodman and Schwerner failed to return to Meridian, Mississippi, on time, workers for the Congress of Racial Equality (CORE) placed calls to the Neshoba County jail, asking if the police had any information on their whereabouts.
 Two days later, FBI agent John Proctor and ten other agents began their investigation in Neshoba County.
 They received a tip about a burning CORE station wagon seen in the woods off Highway 21, about 20 miles northeast of Philadelphia.
 The investigation was given the code name "MIBURN" (short for "Mississippi Burning"), and top FBI inspectors were sent to help with the case.

 On August 4, 1964, the bodies of the three men were found after an informant nicknamed "Mr. X" in FBI reports passed along a tip to federal authorities.
 They were discovered underneath an earthen dam on a 253-acre farm located a few miles outside Philadelphia, Mississippi.
 All three men had been shot.
-Nineteen suspects were indicted by the U.S. Justice Department for violating the workers' civil rights.
+Nineteen suspects were the subject of a federal indictment for violating the workers' civil rights.
 On October 27, 1967, a federal trial conducted in Meridian resulted in only seven of the defendants, including Price, being convicted with sentences ranging from three to ten years.
 Nine were acquitted, and the jury deadlocked on three others.

-In 2002, Jerry Mitchell, an investigative reporter for The Clarion-Ledger, discovered new evidence regarding the murders.
-He also located new witnesses and pressured the state of Mississippi to reopen the case.
-Stevenson High School teacher Barry Bradford and three of his students aided Mitchell in his investigation after the three students chose to research the "Mississippi Burning" case for a history project.

-The identity of Mr. X was a closely held secret for 40 years.
-In the process of reopening the case, Mitchell, Bradford and the three students discovered the informant's identity.
-Mr. X was revealed to be Maynard King, a highway patrolman who revealed the location of the civil rights workers' bodies to FBI Agent Joseph Sullivan.
-In 2005, one perpetrator, Edgar Ray Killen, was charged for his part in the crimes.
-He was convicted of three counts of manslaughter, and received a 60-year sentence.
-Killen died in prison on January 11, 2018.